 *Potential rise in sea level with complete melting.
 Data from Schönwiese (1994)

-From a climatic point of view, a division of the Earth into zonobiomes should be based on an effective climate classification, i.e. one based on the ecophysiological characteristics of vegetation, because such a climate classification relates to real vegetation, can best circumscribe the orobiomes, and the ecologist is primarily interested in the climate within the geo-biosphere (Breckle 2011).
-The climate classification also used here (► Fig. C-50) divides the Earth into five main zones according to the length of the thermal and hygric growing season: A) Tropics, B) Subtropics, C) Cool mid-latitudes, D) Cold mid-latitudes, E) Polar regions.
+From a climatic point of view, a division of the Earth into zonobiomes should be based on an effective climate classification, i.e. one based on the ecophysiological characteristics of vegetation, because such a climate classification relates to natural vegetation, can best circumscribe the orobiomes, and the ecologist is primarily interested in the climate within the geo-biosphere (Breckle 2011).
+The climate classification also used here (► Fig. A-50) divides the Earth into five main zones according to the length of the thermal and hygric growing season: A) Tropics, B) Subtropics, C) Cool mid-latitudes, D) Cold mid-latitudes, E) Polar regions.

 The climate within the geo-biosphere can be clearly indicated by the ecological climate diagram.
 It proves to be expedient to further subdivide the very large zone of the mid-latitudes and to combine the subpolar as well as the high-polar to an arctic one.
-This then results in nine ecological climate zones, which we refer to as zonobiomes (ZB) in an ecological sense (Walter 1976, Walter & Breckle 1999, Schultz 2008, Olsen & Dinerstein 2002, Wittig & Nikisch 2014), because biome is understood to be a large, climatically uniform habitat within the geo-biosphere.
+This then results in nine ecological climate zones, which we refer to as Zonobiomes (ZB) in an ecological sense (Walter 1976, Walter & Breckle 1999, Schultz 2008, Olsen & Dinerstein 2002, Wittig & Nikisch 2014), because biome is understood to be a large, climatically uniform habitat within the geo-biosphere.
 Humid refers to a humid (rain-fed) climate, while arid refers to a dry (rain-poor) climate.
 In the case of double designations, the first refers to summer, the second to winter.

 The nine zonobiomes (► Fig. A-9):